-- Student enrollment in Associate degree programs nearly doubled between fall 2007 and fall 2016.
+- Student enrollment in Associate degree programs nearly doubled between Fall 2007 and Fall 2016.
 All three Associate of Arts programs (Culinary Arts, Education, and Liberal Studies) increased at about the same rate year-to-year.
-The same is true for all but two programs in Associate of Science: (1) Enrollment in Criminal Justice jumped from 68 students in fall 2007 to 170 students in fall 2016, and (2) Enrollment in Medical Assisting increased from 113 students in fall 2007 to 198 students in fall 2016. - The most popular Associate of Arts program was Liberal Studies until fall 2013, when student enrollment is observed to decrease slightly below Associate of Arts in Education.
+The same is true for all but two programs in Associate of Science: (1) Enrollment in Criminal Justice jumped from 68 students in Fall 2007 to 170 students in Fall 2016, and (2) Enrollment in Medical Assisting increased from 113 students in Fall 2007 to 198 students in Fall 2016. - The most popular Associate of Arts program was Liberal Studies until Fall 2013, when student enrollment is observed to decrease slightly below Associate of Arts in Education.
 The top two Associate of Science programs are Criminal Justice and Medical Assisting.

-- Unlike Associate degree programs, the number of students enrolled in Certificate programs decreased from 147 students in fall 2007 to 124 students in fall 2016.
-However, the number of enrolled students in Associate degree programs rose until fall 2012.
-Nearly one third of Certificate students were enrolled in the Pre-Nursing program, which was archived in fall 2014. - The number of students enrolled in the Certificate in Construction Technology has gradually increased from five (5) students in fall 2009 to 32 students in fall 2016.
+- Unlike Associate degree programs, the number of students enrolled in Certificate programs decreased from 147 students in Fall 2007 to 124 students in Fall 2016.
+However, the number of enrolled students rose alongside Associate degree programs until Fall 2012.
+Nearly one-third of Certificate students were enrolled in the Pre-Nursing program, which was archived in Fall2014. - The number of students enrolled in the Certificate in Construction Technology has gradually increased from 5 students in Fall 2009 to 32 students in Fall 2016.

-- The Adult High School Diploma program has almost tripled since fall 2007, when 55 students were enrolled to 163 students in fall 2016. - The number of students in the Journeyworker Certificate program has remained relatively constant, except for the increase observed alongside the rise in general enrollment.
+- The Adult High School Diploma program has grown since Fall 2007 (n=55).
+The number of adults enrolled in this program in Fall 2016 is 163, almost three times the Fall 2007 enrollment. - The number of students in the Journey worker Certificate program has remained relatively constant, except for the increase observed alongside the rise in general enrollment.

-• The percentage of courses with student learning outcomes (SLOs) has increased between fall 2006 and fall 2016.
-Since fall 2014, 100% of courses in the College academic catalog have been assessed with SLOs.
+• The percentage of courses with student learning outcomes (SLOs) has increased between Fall 2006 and Fall 2016.
+Since Fall 2014, 100% of courses in the College academic catalog have been assessed with SLOs.

-• The total number of employees has increased from fall 2007 to fall 2016.
+• The total number of employees has increased from Fall 2007 to Fall 2016.
 Faculty has continued to represent the largest subgroup of employees, typically more than the number of staff and administrators combined.

-• The College has served more people in the community year-after-year between fall 2007 (12,857 students) and fall 2016 (17,581 students).
+• The College has served more people in the community year-after-year between Fall 2007 (12,857 students) and Fall 2016 (17,581 students).
 The Office of Continuing Education and Workforce Development has continued to serve the largest number of students.